ulab-uiuc/research-town/docs/docs/about.md

 ### Connection with Real-World Research Community

-The engine integrates simulated and real-world research activities through AgentDB and PaperDB.
-AgentDB collects language agents based on human researcher profiles, while PaperDB catalogs academic papers from both real-world and simulated environments.
+The engine integrates simulated and real-world research activities through ResearcherDB and PaperDB.
+ResearcherDB collects language agents based on human researcher profiles, while PaperDB catalogs academic papers from both real-world and simulated environments.
 This setup facilitates interaction and knowledge updates between human researchers and LLM agents.